-Gene mutations predict early, severe form of kidney diseaseOctober 24th, 2011 in Genetics /
+Gene mutations predict early, severe form of kidney diseaseOctober 24, 2011 in Medicine & Health / Genetics

 The most common kidney disease passed down through families, autosomal dominant polycystic kidney disease (ADPKD) affects one in 400 to 1,000 individuals and is characterized by cysts on the kidneys.
 The condition slowly gets worse and leads to kidney failure.